Verse-by-Verse Study

 2:8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 NAS

 Colossians 2:9 For in Christ all the fullness of the Deity lives in bodily form, 2:10 and in Christ you have been brought to fullness.
-He is the head over every power [ruler] and authority.
+He is the head over every power [ruler] and authority [religious and civil].
 NIV

 2:9 For in Him dwells all the fullness of the Godhead bodily; 2:10 and you are complete in Him, who is the head of all principality and power NKJV